This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Vernier and Optical Bevel Protractor”.

 12. Which of the following is not true for type D mechanical bevel protractor?

 a) It is not provided with vernier

 b) Graduated in degrees

-c) Have fine adjustment device
+c) Have a fine adjustment device

 d) Doesn’t have acute angle attachment

 Explanation: Type D mechanical bevel protractor is read in degrees.
 It is not provided with acute angle attachment.
-It doesn’t contain vernier or fine adjustment device.
+It doesn’t contain a vernier or fine adjustment device.

 Sanfoundry Global Education & Learning Series – Engineering Metrology.